Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Applications to Some Variants of the Subgradient Method

 \subsection{Proximal Subgradient Method}

 In this subsection, we consider the regularized nonsmooth optimization problem

-where $f:\R^d\rightarrow\R$ and $r:\R^d\rightarrow (-\infty, \infty]$ are assumed to be proper and lower-semicontinuous. $r$ is assumed to be simple in the sense that its proximal operator \eqref{eq:PM} admits a closed-form solution, and hence we apply a proximal / projected oracle for $r$.
-Since $f$ is nonsmooth, we utilize a subgradient oracle for $f$.
-In summary, we will use a proximal / projected subgradient method (henceforth, $\ProxSubGrad$) for addressing problem \eqref{eq:problem_prox}, i.e., \be x^{k+1} = \prox_{\alpha_k,r}(x^{k} - \alpha_{k}g(x^k)). \ee
+where $f:\R^d\rightarrow\R$ is convex / weakly convex and $r:\R^d\rightarrow (-\infty, \infty]$ is proper, lower-semicontinuous, and simple in the sense that its proximal operator \eqref{eq:PM} admits a closed-form solution.
+Since $f$ may be nonsmooth, we utilize a subgradient oracle for $f$.
+Consider applying a proximal / projected subgradient method (henceforth, $\ProxSubGrad$) to tackle problem \eqref{eq:problem_prox}, i.e., \be x^{k+1} = \prox_{\alpha_k,r}(x^{k} - \alpha_{k}g(x^k)). \ee

-The main assumption we need in this subsection is that $r$ is Lipschitz continuous with parameter $\sL_r>0$ within its effective domain, i.e., $r(x) - r(y) \leq \sL_r \|x - y\|$ for all $x,y\in \operatorname{dom} r$.
-Note that $r$ is a regularization term.
-This condition holds in many important applications, e.g., any norm or indicator function, which includes many convex instances such as $\ell_1$-norm, nuclear norm, indicator function of a closed convex constraint.
-Nonconvex instances include, e.g., the MCP function \cite{MCP} and the SCAD \cite{SCAD}.
+The main assumption we need in this subsection is that $r$ is Lipschitz continuous with parameter $\sL_r>0$ on its effective domain, i.e., $r(x) - r(y) \leq \sL_r \|x - y\|$ for all $x,y\in \operatorname{dom} r$.
+Such an assumption holds for many different choices of $r$, such as norm functions or indicator functions associated with closed convex sets (which are convex), or the sparsity-inducing functions SCAD \cite{SCAD} and MCP \cite{MCP} (which are weakly convex).